greybax/brandifyjs/README.md

 > This is a JS library which helps you to add company icons in your text.
 Icons are using from cool repository :cherries: :rocket: - [simple-icons](https://github.com/danleech/simple-icons)

+## Where I can use it?

+I'm not sure about all places where you can use it, it's depends on your imagination.
+As pe me I'm going to use it in my blog on 'About' page.
+Hope that this tool will make your page looks good.

 ## Playground:

 You can try BrandifyJS here [greybax.github.io/brandifyjs](https://greybax.github.io/brandifyjs)